nairkivm/indieamart-dashboard/README.md

 - Which _source store_ has the most diverse product offerings?
 - Which _source store_ that provides the most affordable product?
-- Which _source store_ frequently offers discounts?
-- How substantial are the discounts provided?

 ## Tools